 - Pump is ready to use.

-The hose connects to the gauge holder and is held in place the the end cap, #1086.
+The hose connects to the gauge holder and is held in place by the end cap (part #1086).
 Double check tightness of compression fittings if pump leaks.
 No wrench is required.

 The gauge may be replaced on the PFP-3 or PFP-6.
 The concept of replacement is the same between the two pumps.

-1. To replace the short hose below the gauge, loosen both the upper and lower compression nuts.
+- To replace the short hose below the gauge (part #1091), loosen both the upper and lower compression nuts.